LChelkowski/sbc-internal-bot/club_faq.md

 - Sakib Jamal ’19 — VP at Crossbeam, Forbes 30U30
 - Rahkeem Morris ’10 — Founder of HourWork, ex-GE & Google, HBS MBA
 - Anderson Sumarli ’14 — Co-founder of unicorn Ajaib
 - Shaibyaa Rajbhandari ’18 — Stanford MBA, ex-McKinsey

 **Q: How should we frame alumni outcomes?**
 A: As diverse — consulting, finance, tech, startups, grad school.

 ---

+## Fun / Easter Eggs

 **Q: Who is the best member?**
 A: Liam, duh.